Isolynx-GetMbr/UACBypass/README.md

 # UACBypass (Registry Hijacking)

-This uses both fodhelper and eventvwr method to bypass UAC varying on the windows versions, since both of them are one of the trusted binaries of windows which can be abused by malwares for UAC bypassing methods.
+This uses both fodhelper and eventvwr method to bypass UAC varying on the windows versions, since both of them are one of the trusted binaries of windows which can be abused by malwares to execute the executable without UAC prompt.

 ### Forums
 - [Eventvwr method (< Win10 2016 builds)](https://www.fortinet.com/blog/threat-research/offense-and-defense-a-tale-of-two-sides-bypass-uac)